Highgate Wood

 In the 1880s the last tenant gave up his lease and the wood was gifted to the Corporation of London for public use.
 Golfington would still have been played here occasionally after this date, but with the tradition amongst the woodkeepers lost, it slowly died out.
 There is little surviving physical evidence of any course layouts, so reconstruction has been painstakingly carried out from written reports and maps, with adjustments for trees that have been felled or other landmarks that have been moved in the intervening centuries.

-Real non-golfington history is taken from the City of London’s web site here, which has a lot of very interesting information about the wood and its past.
+* Real non-golfington history was taken from the City of London’s web site, which has a lot of very interesting information about the wood and its past.